Private credit operating infrastructure

 Advance model

-Institutional pricing worksheet for the selected receivable.
+Advance pricing worksheet for the selected receivable.
 The model updates locally and mirrors the economics used by the reference implementation.

 Lender advance$153,000